dacr/code-examples-manager/README.md

   # Hello world !
   this is just an example
   ```
-- Run the following command from your terminal :
+- Run the following command from your terminal (`cs` is the [coursier][cs] CLI command):
   ```
-  code-examples-manager
+  cs launch fr.janalyse::code-examples-manager:1.0.4
   ```
 - Check the command output to get the overview URL